 Engagement by our members empowers our union, and is driven by clear communication from leadership.
 We will help you engage with AEA, because a union is only as strong as its members.

 For years, it’s been a common refrain among those running for Council that Equity needs to improve its communications.
 Our members desperately want a union that knows how to reach out, knows how how to listen, and knows how to empower its members individually and collectively.
-Yet election after election we elect Councillor after Councillor with the best of intentions of changing how we operate, but see very little if any change.
+Yet continually we elect Councilor after Councilor with the best of intentions of changing how we operate, but see very little change, if any.

 Time and again we see Equity struggling to communicate meaningfully and effectively with the membership.
 Poor short- and long-term strategy has seen Equity on the defensive far too often with its own members, failing to recognize that the fostering of meaningful lines of communication and responsiveness engenders trust between the union its membership.
 Simply put, if the first time a stage manager or actor reaches out to Equity is when there’s trouble, it’s already too late.